 iPad (10th gen) - the best mid-range iPad

-The latest iPad exists in a weird spot, because while it lacks a suffix like Air or Pro, it’s priced considerably higher than its prior generation counterpart.
+At the time of writing, the tenth-generation iPad exists alongside its predecessor, but while it lacks a suffix like Air or Pro, it’s priced considerably higher than the ninth-generation.
 That makes it tougher to recommend than the 9th generation version (which we’ll come to in a moment).

 It’s not a bad tablet though, with a 10.9-inch display that matches the iPad Air’s, and up to 256 GB.
 Apple even made a new keyboard attachment for it, the Magic Keyboard Folio (opens in new tab), but it bizarrely still works with the first generation of Apple Pencil (opens in new tab) which needs to be jammed into the charging port.
 The trouble is that because the iPad now has a USB-C connector, it requires an adapter.